 Most of the time we have expectations about certain situations we are about to experience.
 As a traveler, I constantly try to manage my expectations.
 But I am not going to lie.
 This past weekend.
 I decided to go on my first whale watching trip ever.
-And let me tell you, I repeated the phrase “please, I want to see whales” like more than a thousand times (and crossed my finger and everything you can cross in your body).

 Take a look at the following video where I was able to catch a fin whale and dolphin swimming together (try to see if you can determine who is who).

 Here is another video of a fin whale final surfacing before taking a deep dive (they can be underwater for up to 20 minutes!!!).
 Be patient with the video and wait till the 10th second for the action to start.

 Whale Watching in Newport Beach: Learning About Whales

 Another cool thing about Davey’s Locker is that each whale excursion has naturalists, marine biologists, or cetacean experts onboard.
 They really gave us a lot of information about the whales and other sea creatures.

 I think this is an intelligent move because all this information really helps you appreciate this natural spectacle (and makes you understand why it is important to protect the whales).
 We are talking about the longest mammal migration on the planet.
 Here are some interesting facts I learned: